mtownsend509/Matthew-Townsend-s-Portfolio/README.md

 ## Description

-This project allows the bootcamp student to practice using semantic HTML elements to improve code readability, as well as letting the student get hands on experience refactoring CSS code to make it more adherant to best practices.
+This project allows the bootcamp student to maintain an online portfolio to show any web development projects that they create during and after the coding bootcamp.

 ## Installation